briansimiyuj/doctor-appointment-app/README.md

 Private Route Component will be used to protect the routes that require authentication.

-  1. Retrieve `isAuthenticated` from `LoginContext`
+  1. Retrieve `isAuthenticated` and `loading` from `LoginContext`
-  2. If `isAuthenticated` is true, render the children
+  2. If `loading` is true, return null
-  3. If `isAuthenticated` is false, redirect the user to the login page
+  3. If `isAuthenticated` is false, return a redirect to the Login Page
-  4. Wrap all the routes that require authentication with the Private Route Component